Monczak/Crispy/Readme.txt

 ` (grave key) - rewind
 Esc - close the emulator

+-- CONFIGURATION --

+In the Config.json file, located in the same place as the executable, there are a few configurable options.

+CyclesPerSecond - how often the emulator executes one cycle of the virtual CPU.
+Default is 500.
+TimerUpdatesPerSecond - how often the delay timer and sound timer count down.
+Default is 60.
+RewindFrequency - how often per second a new rewind state is created.
+Default is 60.
+RewindBufferSize - how many rewind states can be stored.
+The higher this number, the further the emulator can rewind.
+Default is 600.
+SavestateSlots - how many savestate slots are provided for each program.
+Default is 6.

+If there is no Config.json file or if the Config.json file is malformed or contains invalid data, Crispy will launch with the default settings and create a new Config.json file.

 -- SAVESTATES --

-Crispy provides 6 savestate slots for each program.
+By default, Crispy provides 6 savestate slots for each program.
 They are saved to the Savestates folder.
+Savestates can be loaded with F7 and saved with F8.
+Pressing F5 and F6 will scroll through the available savestate slots, selecting the previous one and the next one respectively.

 -- FRAME ADVANCE --